 3. Take chances and apply to many graduate scholarships

 During my search, I received an email from a financial aid officer encouraging students to apply for a new graduate school scholarship from Sallie Mae.

 I’d soon learn I was one of the scholarship winners, but I didn’t know that yet.
-At the time, I just felt relieved and accomplished because I had finally found a scholarship that could help me pay for medical school.
+At the time, I just felt relieved and accomplished because I had finally found a graduate school scholarship that could help me pay for medical school.
 Then I reoriented myself and continued the search for more!

 4. Join clubs and organizations